survivejs/webpack-book/manuscript/styling/02_separating_css.md

 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

+T> [webpack-watched-glob-entries-plugin](https://www.npmjs.com/package/webpack-watched-glob-entries-plugin) provides a helper for achieving the same.
+As a bonus, it supports webpack's watch mode so when you modify the entries, webpack will notice.

 ## Conclusion

 The current setup separates styling from JavaScript neatly.
 Even though the technique is most valuable with CSS, it can be used to extract any type of modules to a separate file.
 The hard part of `MiniCssExtractPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.